A2Amir/Behavior-Planning-by-Finite-State-Machine/README.md

 *	Δd=d<sub>G</sub> −d<sub>LC/KL</Sub>: the lateral distance between the goal lane and the options being considered.
 In this case Δd<sub>KL</sub>=d<sub>G</sub>−d<sub>KL</sub> would be zero and Δd<sub>LC</sub>=d<sub>G</sub>−d<sub>CL</sub> would not.

-In general we'd prefer to be closer to the goal lane.
-Which means the cost should be bigger when delta d is bigger.
+In general we'd prefer to be closer to the goal lane, which means the cost should be bigger when delta d is bigger.
 Mathematically we could say "Cost associated with lane choice should be proportional to delta d.

 Therfore we want a cost function that penalizes large ∣Δd∣ and we want that penalty to be bigger when Δs is small and we want also to make sure that the maximum cost of this cost function never exceeds one and that the minimum never goes below zero, which shown below meet the criteria we want.